tpm2-software/tpm2-tools/man/tpm2_loadexternal.1.md

 **tpm2_loadexternal**(1) - This command loads an external object into the TPM, forgoing TPM protections.
 Ie, the key material is not protected by the parent object's seed.
+It can also be used to load TSS2 Private Keys in pem format.
 The command allows loading of just the public portion of an object or both the public and private portions of an object.
+For TSS2 Private Keys, only the public portion of the key is loaded.

 The tool outputs the name of the loaded object in a YAML dictionary format with the key *name* where the value for that key is the name of the object